shadowbeast0/LexicognitionAI/README.md

 - Perfect-answer caching avoids recomputation for repeated grading on same question.
 - Upload processing uses SSE for incremental UX updates.

-## Contributing

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes with clear messages.
-4. Push your branch.
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE).